 PTE Principle 2 – All Market Participants should ensure that proportionate and responsible business practices, appropriate to their business, are adopted

-All Market Participants should have appropriate and proportionate systems and controls to demonstrate compliance with industry schemes that address Responsible Sourcing, for example, where relevant, the LBMA Responsible Sourcing Programme.

 All Market Participants should refer to leading industry standards in adopting best practices, such as the OECD Due Diligence Guidelines for Responsible Supply Chains of Minerals.
-Wherever possible, Market Participants should strive to incorporate the spirit of these best practices in their activities.PTE Principle 3 – Market Participants should be clear about the capacities in which they act
+Wherever possible, Market Participants should strive to incorporate the spirit of these best practices in their activities.

+All Market Participants should have appropriate and proportionate systems and controls to demonstrate compliance with relevant industry guidance and standardsschemes that address Responsible Sourcing, for example, where relevant, the latest version of LBMA’s Responsible Sourcing Guidance.

+.
+All Marketing Participants importing Precious Metals must abide by all relevant Applicable Laws, for example EU Conflict Minerals Regulations.
+Please see Appendix 1 for an illustrative example.

+PTE Principle 3 – Market Participants should be clear about the capacities in which they act

 Market Participants should understand and clearly communicate their roles and capacities in managing orders or executing transactions.
-Market Participants may have a standing agreement or other terms of business as to their roles that govern all trades, or may manage their relationship by determining their roles on a trade-by-trade basis.
+Market Participants may have a standing agreement or other terms of business as to their roles that govern all trade, or may manage their relationship by determining their roles on a trade-by-trade basis.
 If a Market Participant wishes to vary the capacity in which it or its counterpart acts, any such alternative arrangement should be agreed by both parties.

 A Market Participant receiving a Client order may:

-act as an Agent, executing orders on behalf of their Clients pursuant to the Client mandate and without taking on market risk in connection with the order; or
+act as an Agent, executing orders on behalf of their Clients pursuant to a Client mandate and without taking on market risk in connection with the order; or

-act as a Principal taking on one or more risks in connection with an order, including market and credit risk.
+act as a Principal, taking on one or more risks in connection with an order, including market and credit and varying degrees of market risk.
 Principals act on their own behalf and there is no obligation to execute the order until both parties are in agreement.
 Where the acceptance of an order grants the Principal executing the order some discretion, it should exercise this discretion reasonably, fairly and in such a way that is not designed or intended to disadvantage the Client.

 Execution